Input Panel

 1. Clicking the edit icon opens the Fixed Variable pop-up.

 2. You can modify the value in the Value field.
-This field is mandatory and cannot be left blank.

 3. Once the modification is complete, click the Save button.